mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 If you don’t believe me, please go to a church and ask about God.
 Even the ministers, priests – no priest will try to explain what God is.
 Nothing.
 What is God?
 Or truth?
 What is the truth?

 But anyway, it’s very difficult to live our lives without depending on anything.
-So-called emptiness, emptiness, emptiness: that’s pretty hard for human beings.
+So-called *emptiness, emptiness, emptiness*: that’s pretty hard for human beings.
 That’s why century after century, human beings try to help you, because human beings try to get something to depend on.
 That’s why we put a certain name on it.
 So-called ‘god’, divinities, angels, spiritualities; you can say so.
 And then we say, “Yes, I believe in God.”
 At that time, you are really hanging on to the idea of God.
 It’s not *real* God.
 Real God is exactly emptiness.
 If I say so, maybe I could be scolded by Christian people, but this is very true.
 If you don’t believe this, please go to a church and *ask*, “Who can answer to this?”

 In the history of Buddhism, Buddhism is really different from other religions, because Buddhism constantly pays attention to that emptiness [alone] without putting any name on it.
 Constantly see it, constantly face the emptiness as an ultimate nature of existence, exactly.
 Constantly.
 Because, that emptiness is nothing to know.
 That emptiness means nothing to know, or to depend on, or to believe with your mind, with your heart – nothing!
 But on the other hand, that nothing is exactly something which makes your life *alive*.
 Because that nothingness is not something separate from your life.
 From where does that nothingness come?
 Nothingness comes from every single human being, every single one of the “all sentient beings”.